This section discusses Positive Security and Learning feature for WAF.

 Reasons for Using the Positive Security Model

-As Positive Security is defining application behaviour it can reduce the attack surface by only allowing known good traffic.
+Since Positive Security defines application behavior, it can reduce the attack surface by only allowing known (matched) traffic.

-Positive Security policy can result in better performance.
-Instead of checking a value against a long list of known attacks, the validation is against a single expression.
+Positive Security can result in better performance.
+Instead of checking a value against a long list of known attack vectors using Signatures, the validation is against a single regular expression.